-Before you start monitoring your Oracle Database with Netwrix Auditor, arrange your environment.
-Depending on your current database version and edition, Oracle provides different types of auditing:
+Before you start monitoring your Oracle Database with Netwrix Auditor, you should configure it to provide audit trails.
+Depending on your current database version and edition, Oracle supports different auditing types:

-- Unified Auditing—Recommended for Oracle Database 12c, 18c, 19c.
-Unified Auditing consolidates all auditing into a single repository and view.
+Consolidates all auditing into a single repository and view.
 This provides a two-fold simplification: audit data can now be found in a single location and all audit data is in a single format.
-See Configure Oracle Database 12c, 18c, 19c for Auditing for more information.

-- Fine Grained Auditing—Available for Oracle Database Enterprise Edition only.
-Allows auditing of actions associated with columns in application tables along with conditions necessary for an audit record to be generated.
-It helps focus on security-relevant columns and rows and ignore areas that are less important.
-See Configure Fine Grained Auditing for more information.
+Supports auditing of actions associated with columns in application tables — along with conditions necessary for an audit record to be generated.

-- If you are going to use Oracle Wallet to connect to your database, see the following section: Create and Configure Oracle Wallet for configuration details.
+- If you are going to use Oracle Wallet to connect to your database, see the Create and Configure Oracle Wallet section for configuration details.

-If you are unsure of your audit settings, refer to the following section:
+- If you are unsure of your audit settings, refer to the Verify Your Oracle Database Audit Settings

 Also, remember to do the following: